zer2/fantasy-basketball-optimizer/about/Turnovers.md

 |:------|:------|:------|:------|:------|:------|:------|:---------|:---------|
 | 10.8% | 7.7%  | 7.1%  | 8.8%  | 6.5%  | 6.7%  | 7.1%  | 7.2%     | 6.8%     |

-So turnovers actually end up having a low-end likelihood of mattering, but not in a unique way compared to other categories.
+So turnovers actually end up having a low-end likelihood of mattering, but not in a unique way compared to other categories

- ### Each Categoriy
+### Each category

+Each Category does not have the same concept of a "tipping point", so this effect is not relevant

 ## Part 2: The need for consistent advantage